R3D-Z3E/R3D-Z3E.github.io/index.md

 - **MAIL: kunlefagbule6@gmail.com**

-Hey yoo!
-If you're having any issues with my writeups or articles, feel free to send me a DM on Twitter `@EFagbule`.
-I'm always here to help! xD
+Stuck decrypting my writeups or articles?
+No Bat-Signal needed!
+Just drop me a DM on Twitter @EFagbule, and I'll swoop in like your personal tech-sidekick, ready to help! 🦇💬